anderssv/agile-deploy/README.txt

 * Recommended practices
 * Merge in new settins in properties files into existing file on disk?
 * Run with daemon?
 JSW might have licence issues
-* Installing the application by
-** Replacing Symlinks

 Some of these parts should probably be in something like Scala or JRuby, but I'll have to take the time